bbrink68/LdapAuthLaravel/README.md

 Open `app/config/app.php` and add:

-`Ymo\L4OpenLdap\L4OpenLdapServiceProvider`
+`Mattbrown\Ldapauth\LdapauthServiceProvider`

 Open `app/config/auth.php` and change the authentication driver to `ldap`.

 ## Configuration

-Run `php artisan config:publish ymo/l4-openldap` and adjust the config file for your LDAP settings.
+Run `php artisan config:publish mattbrown/ldapauth` and adjust the config file for your LDAP settings.

-It can be found in `app/config/packages/ymo/l4-openldap`.
+It can be found in `app/config/packages/mattbrown/ldapauth`.